-Our founders, executive officers, directors, and other principal stockholders, in the aggregate, beneficially own % of our outstanding stock.
+Deepika Vuppalanchi, our Chief Executive Officer, Sandeep Allam, our Chairman and President and Priya Prasad, our Chief Operating Officer, in the aggregate, beneficially own approximately 79% of our Class B common stock and will beneficially own % of our outstanding stock after this offering.
 These stockholders currently have, and likely will continue to have, significant influence with respect to the election of our board of directors and approval or disapproval of all significant corporate actions.
 The concentrated voting power of these stockholders could have the effect of delaying or preventing an acquisition of the Company or another significant corporate transaction.